5rujana/Design-and-WebDev/readme.md

 ## Overview

 Welcome to the backend setup repository for the **CSI Design & Web Development Skill-Up Series 2025**.
 This repository serves as the foundation for backend development, covering essential features such as database integration, Cloudinary setup, asynchronous operations handling, API error management, and structured API responses.
-Additionally, it includes a user model, setting the stage for the next session on **User Authentication**.
+It also includes a user model for implementing user authentication using JWT tokens, along with OAuth policies involving **access tokens and refresh tokens**.
+We also held a detailed discussion on **cookie-based authentication** mechanisms.

 ## Features

-- **Database Setup:** Preconfigured database connection for seamless integration.
+- **Database Setup:** Includes a preconfigured MongoDB connection using Mongoose, ensuring a scalable and reliable data storage system with support for schema validation and query capabilities.
-- **Cloudinary Integration:** Enables secure and efficient media uploads and storage.
+- **Cloudinary Integration:** Seamless integration with Cloudinary for secure, scalable, and efficient image/media uploads and storage.
+Uploads are managed using `multer` and `cloudinary` SDK, with temporary file storage handled locally.
-- **Asynchronous Operations Handling:** Proper use of async-await functions for smooth execution.
+- **Asynchronous Operations Handling:** All asynchronous logic is wrapped using custom async handlers to prevent repetitive try-catch blocks.
+This ensures smoother execution flow and easier debugging during development.
-- **API Error Management:** Centralized error handling for better debugging and stability.
+- **API Error Management:** Centralized error handling using a custom `ApiError` class.
+Ensures consistent error response structure, simplifies debugging, and enhances stability across the codebase.
-- **Structured API Responses:** Standardized response format for API consistency.
+- **Structured API Responses:** Responses are standardized using a utility formatter that ensures every success or failure response follows a consistent structure—improving clarity and client-side handling.

-- **User Model:** Base user schema to be expanded in the authentication session.
+- **User Model and Authentication:** A foundational user schema is included with fields ready for secure authentication. `JWT-based authentication` is implemented using access tokens and refresh tokens, with proper `OAuth` practices in place.
+Token management is enhanced with secure `HTTP-only cookies`, and sensitive data like passwords is hashed using industry best practices

 ## Prerequisites